Schwerkolt-Creekside Walk

 Gentle, self-guided walks inviting you to slow down, notice the beauty of the Australian bush, and reconnect with nature and yourself.
 Along the way you’ll discover native plants, birdlife, tranquil ponds, and quiet places for reflection.

-Each audio track matches a specific point on the Schwerkolt-Creek Walk Map.
-Follow the map and start each recording at the starred locations.v
+Each audio track matches a numbered point on the Schwerkolt–Creekside Walk map.
+Start at the starred locations and press play when you arrive.

 Transcript

-The walk takes approximately forty minutes return on moderate terrain, following the red trail.
-This walk invites you to slow down, to breathe, and to notice the land around you.
+The walk takes approximately sixty minutes return on moderate terrain, following the red trail.
+This walk invites you to slow down, breathe, and notice the land around you.

 This landscape has been shaped over thousands of years by the Wurundjeri Woi-wurrung people, later transformed through colonisation, and now nurtured through ongoing restoration.
 As you move, allow curiosity to guide your steps.
 Pause wherever something draws your attention.